WHAT IS MECHANICAL SPINAL DECOMPRESSION?

 The mechanical spinal decompression therapy (Mechanical spinal traction) is used to stretch spinal joints in a controlled manner.
-This treatment aims at increasing the space between the joints of the spine and thereby relieving impingement of tissues such as nerve roots which causes lower back pain, radiating pain, numbness and sciatica.
+This treatment aims at increasing the space between the joints of the spine and thereby relieving impingement of tissues such as nerve roots which causes back pain, radiating pain, numbness and sciatica.

 In addition to low back pain this treatment can be done for neck pain especially neck pain with radiating symptoms. (cervical radiculopathy)

 How is the lumbar spinal Decompression (traction) done?

 - The spinal Decompression (traction) will be administered while you comfortably lie down on your back or stomach on a motorized table.

 - A harness placed around your hips and will be attached to the traction device near the lower end of the table of the spinal Decompression (spinal traction).

 - The upper part of the table is fixed, while the lower part, slides back and forth to provide spinal decompression of the impinged tissues.

 - The cervical spinal decompression is done through a smaller machine with a lesser amount of pull.
 The cervical decompression is done using a for head harness and the counter weight is provided by your body weight.

 This spinal Decompression (spinal traction) therapy for back pain and neck pain is done 2-3X week for 6-8 weeks each session could last from 20 – 30 min depending on your specific situation.